Stop Hunger Now

 Empty Bowls Project

-There are residents across Cherokee County who are going to bed hungry each night, and Limestone College has initiated a program to help change that.
+There are residents across Cherokee County who are going to bed hungry each night, and Limestone University has initiated a program to help change that.
 Limestone’s “Empty Bowls Project” is raising money to feed the hungry and to bring awareness to this problem in its home community.
 “Empty Bowls is an international grassroots effort to fight hunger,” said Limestone art department chairperson Carolyn Ford, who is heading the effort on campus.
 “Potters and other craftspeople, educators, and others work with the community to create handcrafted bowls.
 Guests are then invited to a simple meal using the bowls.
 In exchange for a cash donation, guests are asked to keep a bowl as a reminder of all the empty bowls in the world.
 Events have now taken place across the United States and in at least a dozen other countries.
 Millions of dollars have been raised and donated to hunger-fighting organizations.
-We are so proud that Limestone College and people from all around our area are joining in this cause”.
+We are so proud that Limestone University and people from all around our area are joining in this cause”.

 LC 2 Tutoring Program

-The partnership between the two schools began with more than 20 Limestone College student-athletes and education majors volunteering their spare time to participate in a new tutoring program at the elementary school.
+The partnership between the two schools began with more than 20 Limestone University student-athletes and education majors volunteering their spare time to participate in a new tutoring program at the elementary school.
 During the bi-weekly, 90 minute sessions, several of Limestone's Elementary Education students, along with members of the men's and women's soccer and field hockey teams, travelled to the nearby school to work with a group of 53 students.

 Limestone Assistant Professor of Early Childhood Education, Dr. Paula Schubert, has been instrumental in the development of the tutoring program since the very beginning.
 Her diligent work to ensure that the program is a success has grown to benefit not only the young minds of the Limestone-Central students, but also those of the tutors as well.
-"One of the goals of the Teacher Education Program at Limestone College is to provide prospective teachers with the knowledge and ability to use instructional strategies with students to facilitate learning," she says.
+"One of the goals of the Teacher Education Program at Limestone University is to provide prospective teachers with the knowledge and ability to use instructional strategies with students to facilitate learning," she says.
 "The tutoring program gives students the opportunity to share their knowledge and skills with children in the community.
 I hope the students take away a sense of enthusiasm about community involvement and a desire to continue giving back to their local communities."
-Dr. Schubert hopes to continue building relationships between the student body of Limestone College with the local school districts.
+Dr. Schubert hopes to continue building relationships between the student body of Limestone University with the local school districts.